 Second Hand is where it’s at.
 Hallelujah.

-4) Prepare freezer meals prior to babe’s arrival.
+4) Prepare freezer meals (and learn to meal plan) prior to babe’s arrival

 You wouldn’t believe the number of times I would just given up and grabbed take out if there hadn’t been freezer meals waiting.
 These probably saved us a few thousand dollars in the first two months alone.
 (Take-out ads up FAST! $35 or so, even just 3 times per week, is an easy $400 / month.
 And if I’m honest, we eat more than 3 x week.)